joeylevy/gallery-by-supsystic/readme.txt

 1.4.
 Pop-up Image - here you can:

- - choose the “Big Image” theme for popup image of grid gallery - to do this you need simply click a “Choose theme” button and select one of the great themes;
+ - choose the “Big Image” theme for popup image of grid gallery - to do this you need simply click a “Choose theme” button and select one of the great themes.
+One of the themes include the navigation control with thumbnails of images, which is much simplify and speed up access to all images of the gallery.
- - select the transition of pop-image - Fade, Elastic, None;
+ - select the transition of pop-image - Fade, Elastic, None.
  - enable the slideshow option - you need activate “Available” radio button to see the settings of this option. here you can set speed of slideshow and activate slideshow autostart.
 If you activate it - slideshow starts when big image open in popup, if don’t - you have the ability to start slideshow whenever you want.
 In any case, on the big image will be slideshow controls.

 = 2.
 Captions tab =